Westmill Sustainable Energy Trust (WeSET)

 Westmill Sustainable Energy Trust (WeSET) is a registered charity (No. 1158820) established by members of the Westmill Wind Farm and Solar Co-operatives.

 WeSET promotes sustainable energy through education, arts, and renewable energy projects.
-Its core focus is on supporting local energy conservation and renewable energy initiatives, primarily within a 25-mile radius of Westmill Wind Farm and Solar Farm.
+Its core focus is on supporting local energy conservation and renewable energy initiatives, primarily within a 25-mile radius of the Westmill Wind and Solar farms.

-The charity organises site visits, supports arts projects, and offers grants and advice to others to encourage sustainable energy adoption.
+The charity organises site visits, supports arts projects and delivers learning opportunities through education to encourage sustainable energy adoption.
 The charity's activities are delivered by a team of knowledgeable trustees, officers, and volunteers.

 WeSET in numbers...